Upcoming Exhibitions

 Our Gallery’s Mission: The Carbondale Arts Gallery is an exhibition space dedicated to amplifying and nurturing diverse artistic voices that engage and stimulate our community.

 Interested in proposing an exhibition in 2027?
-Forms are will go live in January 2026, and due May 1, 2026.
+Forms are now live, due May 4, 2026.
 Email our Gallery Manager brian@carbondalearts.com with questions.

 Interested in sponsoring one or more exhibitions?
 Email us at brian@carbondalearts.com or download this PDF with our sponsor info packet.
 Thank you!